What does a live-in nanny cost?

 As with any salary, ranges differ based on region, says Kavanagh.

-According to the INA's 2017 Salary and Benefits Survey, the national average hourly rate for a full-time nanny is $19.14 per hour with no significant difference between live-out and live-in employment.
+According to the INA's most recent Salary and Benefits Survey conducted in 2017, the national average hourly rate for a full-time nanny is $19.14 per hour with no significant difference between live-out and live-in employment.

 And the level of a nanny's education influences her earning potential as well.
 The INA reported that the financial benefits of having two years of college education can equal more than $1 per hour extra in their hourly rate.